“How To Get Over Someone Who Broke Your Heart” – yourself included.

 - WHY was I never in on the joke?

-- Why was my chain so easy for them to yank?
+- Why was my chain so easy for everyone to yank?

 - Why was there always drama revolving around me?